-Administration may determine consequences as needed when students are in possession of prohibited items.
+Administration may determine consequences as needed when students are in possession of prohibited items, including, but not limited to:

-- Materials or items which are offensive to what is considered good taste at Bishop Dwenger High School will be confiscated and turned over to the parents or guardians of the student who was in possession.
+- 1. Materials or items which are offensive to what is considered good taste at Bishop Dwenger High School.
+Such items will be confiscated and turned over to the parents or guardians of the student who was in possession.
 Disciplinary actions depend on the severity of the offense and may result in suspension and/or expulsion. - 2.
 Electronic Communication Devices, Cell Phones, and other Electronic Media Devices: Electronic devices cause disruption of the educational process and are, therefore, not to be used during school hours.
 These devices must be turned off and in school hall lockers during the school day.
 Examples of these devices include, but are not limited to cellular phones, cameras, digital recorders, iPods, electronic game players and laser pointers.
 Items may be confiscated and a referral for discipline may be written. - Parents are advised to contact their child during the school day by calling the school office.
 Students may use the phone in the office to contact parents during the day.
 All school rooms and offices have telephones in case of emergency. - 3.
 Any device (lighter, matches, etc.) functioning to start a fire is prohibited in the school.
 Such devices will be confiscated, and a referral may be written. - 4.
-All medication is to be kept in the Nurse's Office.
-No medication should be in a student's locker, in his/her vehicle, or carried throughout the day. - 5.
-Backpacks must be kept in lockers.
-They may not be carried throughout the day. - 6.
-Any weapons of any type including knives and guns, including toys of this nature. - 7.
+Any weapons of any type including knives and guns, including toys of such nature. - 5.
 Illegal drugs of any type.
-Prescription drugs need to follow the guidelines of the nurse's office.
+Prescription drugs are subject to the guidelines of the Nurse's Office set out below.